Alia Bhatt’s ‘Badrinath Ki Dulhania’ Gets Rave Reviews Ahead Of Release

 Alia Bhatt and Varun Dhawan could have another mega hit movie on her hands.

 According to IE Entertainment, the film was screened in front of a group of Bollywood insiders and their reactions were very positive.
-The audience included Mahesh Bhatt, Soni Razdan, David Dhawan and his wife plus Alia’s co-star Varun’s girlfriend.
+The audience included Mahesh Bhatt, Soni Razdan, David Dhawan and his wife, and Alia’s co-star Varun’s girlfriend.

 “Both Alia and Varun are so natural and comfortable with each other that it’s a pleasure watch them.
 It was so charming and fun,” Sonia Razdan said.